-The waters here are shallow, and represent an important wildlife sanctuary.
+The waters here are shallow and represent an important wildlife sanctuary.
 Dolphins and sea cows are commonplace in these clear, warm waters which makes Bahrain an ideal destination for snorkelling or more serious sub-aqua diving.
-In addition, Bahrain is considered an important stopping-off point for migrating birds so wildlife-watchers will find themselves well-placed.
+In addition, Bahrain is considered an important stopping-off point for migrating birds so wildlife watchers will find themselves well-placed.

 While all comparisons are relative, Bahrain is broadly considered to be rather more liberal than many Gulf State nations.
 While female visitors may still sometimes encounter unwanted male attention gender equality is far more prevalent.
 Women in Bahrain not only have the right to vote but can also take political office.
-As such there is likely to be less culture shock for female visitors to Bahrain than many other countries in the region.
+As such, there is likely to be less culture shock for female visitors to Bahrain than many other countries in the region.

 There are other indications of Bahrain’s tolerance and modernity.
 While the majority of the population here is Muslim, other faiths still exist here with minimal interference.
 Small Christian populations exist here, for example.

 Additionally, in contrast to many other Muslim nations, alcohol can be purchased and consumed not just by visitors but also by locals alike.
-That said, just because alcohol consumption is legal doesn’t necessarily mean it is commonplace; visitors should refrain from offering alcohol to native Bahrainis for fear of causing unnecessary offence.
+That said, just because alcohol consumption is legal doesn’t necessarily mean it is commonplace; visitors should refrain from offering alcohol to native Bahrainis for fear of causing unnecessary offense.

 As elsewhere in the Muslim world, manners and politeness are considered absolutely essential.
 Before visiting it is wise to invest some time into understanding the local customs in order to ingratiate yourself in social or business situations.

-For example one should avoid beckoning a Bahraini with the index finger (something reserved for animals) and one should also take care not to direct the soles of ones feet at another person when sitting.
+For example, one should avoid beckoning a Bahraini with the index finger (something reserved for animals) and one should also take care not to direct the soles of one’s feet at another person when sitting.
 If in doubt, note how your host is behaving and try to mimic this wherever possible.

 Hospitality is a major aspect of life in Bahrain, and the generosity offered to guests can be almost overwhelming by those new to the country.
 Upon finishing a meal, for example, you should take care to leave a little food on your plate.
 This is an indication that you have been offered as much food as you seek.
 Clearing your plate entirely can lead to it being rapidly replenished before you have a chance to decline.

-The same can be said for the delicious local coffee, where upon your cup is likely to be repeatedly refilled until you shake the cup to signify your satiety.
+The same can be said for the delicious local coffee, whereupon your cup is likely to be repeatedly refilled until you shake the cup to signify your satiety.

 Arguably the biggest social event in Bahrain is the annual Grand Prix – held in April each year.
 At such times Bahrain becomes a global magnet for tourists, with flights booking up quickly and hotels hiking prices considerably.
 While this in itself is quite a spectacle to observe, budget-conscious travellers are advised to avoid this already-expensive country at such times.